Saturday, November 25, 2023

 The Olympics were quite good at putting Salt Lake City on the map, so to speak, and increasing its national and even international profile.
 As a result, high-end real estate development increased dramatically, along with expansion at the Deer Valley ski resort.
 In 1998, Deer Valley had opened a new lodge at the head of Empire Canyon (unsurprisingly called Empire Canyon Lodge).
 However, this lodge was inaccessible by road during winter months, as the road to the lodge intersected SR 224 above its seasonal closure point.
 And it's not like they could have just moved the seasonal closure further up the mountain - SR 224 actually crossed six ski runs, which had been the case since 1990 when Deer Valley first expanded onto Flagstaff Mountain.
 In the imagery below, the lodge is at bottom left.
 SR 224 can be seen entering the frame at the bottom, then curving to the right to cross the ski runs and the Northside Express lift:

-Google Earth, 2002. |
+Google Earth, 2002.

 That wasn't a huge deal at first - there's plenty of ski resorts with lodges or restaurants with no road access from the bottom.
 The issue is that Deer Valley and United Park City Mines (which at this point was no longer a mining company but a real estate developer, despite its name) wanted to develop the Empire area further with restaurants and lodging.
 Can't exactly have a high-end hotel if you can't drive to it.
-So to solve this issue, United Park City Mines built a new road from SR 224 to the Empire Lodge that went north around the base of the Northside Express lift.
-In November 2002, the transportation commission signed a resolution transferring this new road as well as the original driveway from 224 to the lodge to UDOT, and SR 224 was moved onto these roads.
+So to solve this issue, UDOT and United Park City Mines (UPCM) came to an agreement in the early 2000s to move the seasonal closure point about two miles to the south, up the mountain, as long as UPCM would be responsible for plowing the road above the old closure point at the Ontario Mine.

-UDOT, 2002. |
+UDOT, 2002.

 The old alignment of 224 across the ski runs was completely obliterated as a road - but it can still be easily identified by its lack of trees.
 And in fact, it can even be skied in winter on the ski resort!
 There obviously aren't any signs for it, but it's a linear tree clearing crossing the mountain that doesn't exist for an immediately obvious reason (like a ski lift or a power line).